myty/openbrewerydb-graphql-dotnet/README.md

 Once you see `Application started.
 Press Ctrl+C to shut down.`, go to this url, https://localhost:5001/graphql/playground/ and play around.

-If you'd like to checkout the sample frontend React app, in a separate terminal, run:
+If you'd like to run a working frontend React sample applicatyion, in a separate terminal, you will need to do a few things:

+1. You will need to get your own Google Maps API key.
+Here are instructions to do so: https://developers.google.com/maps/documentation/javascript/get-api-key

+2. Once you have the key, you'll need to create a local environment file in the `frontend` folder.
+Name it `.env.local` and update the contents of the file to be something like this, but replacing the `xxxxxxxxx-xxxxxxxxx-xxxxxxxxx` with the actual API key:

+        REACT_APP_GOOGLE_MAPS_API_KEY=xxxxxxxxx-xxxxxxxxx-xxxxxxxxx

+3. Finally, before you can run the application, you'll need to install your npm packages

         yarn install

-and then
+4. Once that is all finished you should be good to go, run:

         yarn frontend